 While tokens and tokenization may seem complex at first glance, the core ideas are relatively simple.
 Tokens enable AI bots to converse in human language.
 Understanding how they work helps avoid common pitfalls and improves your experience.
 With practice, prompt engineering with tokens becomes second nature.

-So the next time you hear "tokens" mentioned alongside ChatGPT or other hot AI trends, you'll know exactly what it means and why it matters.
+So the next time you hear “tokens” mentioned alongside ChatGPT or other hot AI trends, you’ll know exactly what it means and why it matters.
 The token system forms the foundation for translating human communication into machine logic.
-As AI advances, so too will its ability to generate rich information from limited input tokens.